 This type of study is the “gold standard” of science.

 Many such studies have examined the effects of dairy and calcium on bone health.
-Most of them lead to the same conclusion... dairy works.
+Most of them lead to the same conclusion — dairy or calcium supplements are effective.

-- Adulthood: In adults, increased dairy decreases the rate of bone loss and leads to improved bone density (16, 17, 18).
+- Adulthood: Dairy decreases the rate of bone loss and leads to improved bone density (

-- Elderly: In the elderly, dairy improves bone density and lowers the risk of fractures (19, 20, 21).
+- Elderly: Calcium supplements improve bone density and lowers the risk of fractures (

-Multiple randomized controlled trials show that dairy products lead to improved bone health in every age group.
+Multiple randomized controlled trials show that dairy products lead to improved bone health in all age groups.